15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 AI-powered kiosks and robots handle check-in, provide information, and process simple requests in multiple languages.
 These systems don't replace human staff but handle routine transactions, allowing hospitality professionals to focus on complex guest needs.

-VR and AR technologies create immersive experiences across the guest journey:
+VR and AR technologies create immersive experiences across the guest process:

 Potential guests explore rooms, amenities, and surrounding areas through VR before booking, increasing conversion rates by 30-40% for properties offering virtual tours.
 This technology particularly benefits destination resorts and unique properties where visual differentiation drives bookings.

 Hotels host virtual conferences, cultural experiences, and entertainment that extend reach beyond physical capacity.
-Hybrid events combining in-person and virtual attendance became standard, with hospitality tech companies developing platforms that seamlessly integrate both audiences.
+Hybrid events combining in-person and virtual attendance became standard, with hospitality tech companies developing platforms that connect both audiences directly.

 Restaurants use AR to display detailed dish information, ingredient sourcing, nutritional content, and even preparation videos when guests point cameras at menus.
-This enhances transparency while creating memorable dining experiences.
+This improves transparency while creating memorable dining experiences.

-Voice-activated systems extend beyond smart speakers to comprehensive voice-first experiences:
+Voice-activated systems extend beyond smart speakers to complete voice-first experiences:

 Guests control lighting, temperature, entertainment, and request services through natural voice commands in multiple languages.
 This hands-free control particularly appeals to accessibility-conscious travelers and those accustomed to voice assistants at home.